 These pages teach everything that I, @preinfarction, know about microtonal music theory, including my original discoveries.
 Posts further down the list are more advanced and generally rely on concepts presented earlier in the series.

-:: Tuning Theory Chapters
+:: Tuning Theory

 Pythagorean Tuning: How natural harmonics can be used to generate a 3-limit just-intonation tuning-system and what we can do to fix it.